pculllback/atml3-docs/source/includes/_container_parameters.md

      - renders "3 Stück", if the property drei renders to 3
 ```

-Trailing is a container parameter that is used to insert text behind a rendered string in a container.
+`trailing` is a container parameter that is used to insert text behind a rendered string in a container.

 ## URL

-The URL parameter generates an hyperlink.
+The `url` parameter generates an hyperlink.

 Possible sub-parameters are: